Skip to main content

 Breast Cancer Treatment Options

-Treatments for breast cancer fall into two umbrella categories: local and systemic.5
+Treatments for breast cancer fall into two umbrella categories: local and systemic.

 Local

-• Surgery: A variety of surgeries may be used to treat breast cancer, such as removing cancer, relieving symptoms of advanced cancer and reconstructive surgery after the cancer has been removed.
+• Surgery: A variety of surgeries may be used to treat breast cancer, such as removing the tumor(s), relieving symptoms of advanced cancer and reconstructive surgery after the cancer has been removed.
 Removal of the entire breast is known as a mastectomy.

 Systemic

-• Chemotherapy: This is a kind of medication typically given by IV or orally that targets cancer cells through the bloodstream, though it can also be administered directly into the spine.
+• Chemotherapy: This treatment involves giving cancer-fighting medication, typically through an IV or orally.
+Chemotherapy targets cancer cells through the bloodstream, though it can also be administered directly into the spine.

-• Hormone therapy: Some kinds of cancer are affected by hormones like progesterone and estrogen, so hormone blocking drugs may be given to prevent aggravation of the cancer.
+• Hormone therapy: Some kinds of cancer are affected by hormones like progesterone and estrogen, so hormone-blocking drugs may be given to prevent the cancer cells from growing.

-• Targeted drug therapy: These are medicines, such as monoclonal antibodies, that can destroy cancer cells or slow their growth by targeting proteins in the cells.
+• Targeted drug therapy: These medications, such as monoclonal antibodies, can destroy cancer cells or slow their growth by targeting proteins in the cells.

 How Much Does Breast Cancer Treatment Cost?